zuvola/flutter_icmp_ping/README.md

 import 'package:flutter_icmp_ping/flutter_icmp_ping.dart';
 ````

-See the `example` directory for a complete sample app using GridButton.
+See the `example` directory for a complete sample app using Ping.
-Or use the GridButton like below.
+Or use the Ping like below.

 ````dart
 try {